OUTDOOR WATER PLAY NECESSITIES FOR YOUNG KIDS

 2. REUSABLE ICE CUBES

-A few years ago I started collecting reusable ice cubes as neither of us were great at remembering to remake them.
-Three kids later and they’ve become an awesome stash of sensory materials!
+A few years ago I started collecting reusable ice cubes as neither of us were great at remembering to make actual ice cubes.
+Three kids later and they’ve become an awesome stash of sensory materials for outdoor water play!

-Our collection is from Dollarama and Disney Store but more stores that sell kitchenware will have reusable iced cubes.
+Our collection is from Dollarama, thrifting and the Disney Store but more stores that sell kitchenware will have reusable iced cubes.
 We’ve got simple shapes, animals, holiday themed ones and characters like Mickey Mouse!

 For younger ones, simply add them to a water bin and supply different scooping materials.
 We practiced lots of scooping and transferring with them and they end up coming out all year round in this house.